The European market potential for software development services

 Software developer shortage

-Focus on core business functions
+Focus on core business activities

-The lack of software developers in Europe increases the cost of the available specialists, who are in high demand.
-This is good news for outsourcing companies in developing countries, which are often able to offer similar services for lower prices.
+Cost reduction remains an important reason for European companies to outsource software development.
+In developing countries, software developers normally cost less per hour than in Europe.
+The lack of software developers in Europe further increases the cost of the available specialists, who are in high demand.
+This is good news for outsourcing companies in developing countries, which can often offer similar services for lower prices.

 - In addition to your competitive prices, promote your expertise, experience, references, capacity, flexibility, reliability and communication capabilities.